JohnEarnest/Decker/docs/decker.md

 - _Lasso_: draw an arbitrarily-shaped selection to copy, paste, and reposition images.
 Like the widgets tool, you can use the cursor keys to move a selection a pixel at a time.
 - _Pencil_: draw freehand, using the selected brush shape and pattern.
 (See _Style &#8594; Stroke..._ and _Style &#8594; Brush..._).
 - _Line_: draw a straight line using the selected brush shape and pattern.
 Holding shift will snap to 45 degree angles.
 - _Flood_: fill all pixels of the card background that are adjacent to the starting pixel and contain the same pattern.
-Right-clicking will use the "Fill" instead of "Stroke" color.
+Right-clicking will use pattern 0 instead of "Stroke" color.
 - _Box_: draw a rectangle using the selected brush shape and pattern.
 Holding shift will snap to a perfect square.
 - _Filled Box_: like the box tool, but use the fill color (See _Style &#8594; Fill..._) for the interior.
 - _Oval_: draw an oval using the selected brush shape and pattern.
 Holding shift will snap to a perfect circle.